 Applicants must complete the Physical Therapy Centralized Application Service (PTCAS) Application.
 Applicants must submit official transcripts, official GRE scores, and letters of recommendation through the PTCAS system.

-The Baylor DPT program will make offers of admission on a rolling basis so applicants are encouraged to apply early within the application cycle.
+The Baylor DPT program will make offers of admission on a rolling basis throughout the cycle, so applicants are encouraged to apply early.
+Applying during the priority application window gives prospective students the earliest opportunity for application review and a greater likelihood for available seats.
+Please click here for more information on application deadlines and procedures.

 The fee for the PTCAS Application depends on the number of schools you apply to as well as your application submission date.
 Please see the PTCAS website for information.